ashislaha/my_flickr/README.md

 ## Unit testing:

-Try to cover some important functionality of the app.
+Try to cover some important functionality of the app under unit-testcases.

 Thank you :-)